-Sister Mary Em McGlone, a Medical Mission Sister and nurse, taught me reflexology back in the 1980’s at Rosemont College’s Health Perspective Program and my new healing path began!
-Since then, I have studied the Ingham Method of Reflexology with Dwight Byers, Vertical Reflexology Therapy with Lynn Booth, The Manzanares Method with Dr. Jesus Manzanares, Meridian Reflexology with Lillian Tibshraeny-Morten, Foot Reading with Mauricio Kruchik, Korean Hand Therapy with Dan Lobash, and several other styles as well.
-I am certified by The American Reflexology Certification Board (ARCB) in both feet and hands.
+I have studied the Ingham Method of Reflexology with Dwight Byers, Vertical Reflexology Therapy with Lynn Booth, The Manzanares Method with Dr. Jesus Manzanares, Foot Reading with Mauricio Kruchik, Korean Hand Therapy with Dan Lobash, and several other styles as well.
+As a member of The Reflexology Association of America, I am also certified by The American Reflexology Certification Board in both feet and hands.

 Studying the work of Lilian Tibshraeny-Morten and Inge Dougans, who both contributed the meridian connection to reflexology, allowed another layer to the tool kit.
 The body’s energy can get stagnant, congested, or depleted.
 A reflexologist can help balance the five elements: fire, earth, metal, water, and wood.
 There are also many acupressure points that can be targeted in both the hands and feet to help assist in releasing blocks along the meridian channels.